Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 and add this to the forward expansion Equation :eq:`forwardTaylor` to yield the prediction of the velocity

 .. math::
-    :label: velocityVVerlet
+    :label: velocityVerlet

     \mathbf{v}_i(t + \delta t)=\mathbf{v}_i(t)+\frac{\delta t^2}{2m_i}[\mathbf{f}_i(t)+\mathbf{f}_i(t+\delta t)],

 which then can be used together with the prediction of the positions in Equation :eq:`forwardTaylor` in the next step.
-The (position) Verlet algorithm specified by Equations :eq:`sumTaylor` and :eq:`substractionTaylor` and the velocity Verlet scheme of Equations :eq:`forwardTaylor2` and :eq:`velocityVVerlet` may appear rather dissimilar.
+The (position) Verlet algorithm specified by Equations :eq:`sumTaylor` and :eq:`subtractionTaylor` and the velocity Verlet scheme of Equations :eq:`forwardTaylor2` and :eq:`velocityVerlet` may appear rather dissimilar.
 They are, however equivalent, producing  exactly the same discrete trajectory in time.
 This can be demonstrated by elimination of the velocity.
 Subtracting from the